European Helicopter Safety Team: Organization

 Members of the European Helicopter Safety Team were helicopter manufacturers, regulators, and operators, as well of multiple accident investigation bodies, research organisations, and pilot associations, originating from EASA member states and members of the European Civil Aviation Conference (ECAC).

 Within the European Helicopter Safety Team, there were two distinct working groups: the European Helicopter Safety Analysis Team (EHSAT) and the European Helicopter Safety Implementation Team (EHSIT).
 The European Helicopter Safety Analysis Team published helicopter accident analysis reports, while the European Helicopter Safety Implementation Team aimed to support helicopter operations by providing generalized checklists, manuals, and supplementary safety information, by investigating how technology can contribute to an increase in safety, and by supplying training and educational material.
 The work of both teams is available in EASA's safety promotion database.

 The European Helicopter Safety Team has been closed as of the year 2016.
 Its work is utilized and continued through the European Safety Promotion Network - Rotorcraft (ESPN-R), within the scope of EASA.

 From 2006 until 2016, the European Helicopter Safety Team was the European part of the International Helicopter Safety Team (IHST).
 In 2019, the International Helicopter Safety Team was renamed the International Helicopter Safety Foundation (IHSF), reflecting its more permanent safety role in the international helicopter operation community.
+In 2021, the International Helicopter Safety Foundation reorganized under a new charter as the VAST, a public–private initiative intended to coordinate regional vertical-flight safety teams and share safety information internationally.
+VAST materials describe participation by safety authorities including the FAA.
 The European Safety Promotion Network - Rotorcraft now coordinates its efforts with the International Helicopter Safety Foundation.